Interim President & Chief Executive Officer

-Senior Vice President, Health Center Operations
+Senior Vice President, Health Center Operations and COO

 Vice President, Shared Services

-Chandler Howell first joined Howard Brown Health Center (HBHC) as a consultant helping with Information Technology (IT) transition in August, 2012.
+Chandler Howell first joined Howard Brown Health Center as a consultant helping with the Information Technology (IT) transition in August 2012.
 Chandler's background in IT spans the field, including Operations, Architecture & Strategy, Security, Compliance and Risk Management.
 Prior to joining HBHC, he led the Information Security and Compliance team at WMS Gaming and the IT Risk Management team at Baxter Healthcare.
 Chandler's first non-profit role was as IT Manager for the Austin Lyric Opera in 1993-1994.
 Since then, he has been a long-time supporter of both local non-profits like Boundless Readers and HBHC as well as national organizations like the Electronic Frontier Foundation (EFF).

 Michelle went to law school specifically to advocate for people living with HIV/AIDS.
-After graduating from DePaul University College of Law, Michelle worked for two years at Prairies State Legal Services and then at the Legal Assistance Foundation of Metropolitan Chicago (LAF) in LAF’s HIV/AIDS Project for almost a decade.
+After graduating from DePaul University College of Law, Michelle worked for two years at Prairie State Legal Services and then at the Legal Assistance Foundation of Metropolitan Chicago (LAF) in LAF’s HIV/AIDS Project for almost a decade.
 Although her specialty was housing law, she worked on every manner of civil litigation for clients living with HIV/AIDS.